 Since its founding in 2001, CITRIS and the Banatao Institute have tackled the big questions, leveraging the research strengths of four University of California campuses — at Berkeley, Davis, Merced and Santa Cruz — to create technology solutions for society’s most pressing challenges.

 In This Section

-The University of California Merced is a leader in unmanned aerial vehicle (UAV) or unmanned aerial system (UAS) research.
-CITRIS at UC Merced specializes in gathering scientific data using unmanned aerial vehicles, with the goal of developing practical solutions in the fields of agriculture and landscape ecology, as well as promoting the use and understanding of aerial data collection in the community.
-To that end we conduct mapping flights for various university research projects, and also offer drone training courses.
+The University of California, Merced is a leader in uncrewed aerial vehicle (UAV/UAS) research.
+CITRIS at UC Merced specializes in gathering scientific data using uncrewed aerial systems, with the goal of developing practical solutions in the fields of agriculture and landscape ecology, as well as promoting the use and understanding of aerial data collection in the community.
+To that end, it conducts mapping flights for various university research projects and also offers drone training courses.
 CITRIS builds upon UC Merced’s facilities and resources, offering research partnership opportunities to industry, and offering UAS instruction to their partners as well as to the general public.

 Proximity to Silicon Valley makes UC Santa Cruz a natural place to engage the world’s industrial leaders and put new technology solutions to work.
 In the Network Management and Operations (NMO) Lab, for example, students work directly with Cisco engineers on networking projects that solve immediate customer challenges.
 CITRIS at UC Santa Cruz also focuses on technological innovations for cleaner and more sustainable energy sources.
 The Center for Sustainable Energy and Power Systems (CenSEPS), for example, works with the city of Santa Cruz to achieve the goal of energy self-sufficiency for the Santa Cruz Municipal Wharf.
 Current research related to California’s water supply includes a network of thermal probes to assess and manage an aquifer recharge pond.